aadhithyaag/Telephone-Directory/README.md

 # Telephone-Directory
 Telephone Directory using Linked Lists

-This is a project I hae done for School which involves storing contacts of various people using the Singly Linked List data structure.
+This is a project I have done for School which involves storing contacts of various people using the Singly Linked List data structure.
 The main motive nehind doing this project is because now-a-days everyone has a smartphone using which they can call any person through the tap of a finger.
 That is possible only because they have stored the contact details in the phone's directory.
 No one has the time to remember mobile or landline numbers, type them out and then perform calls.
 Hence I went forward with this topic for a cool project.<br/>

 Some important features include: <br/>
 **1. Adding new contacts.
 Details include First Name, Last Name and Phone Number.**<br/>